alyssadata/AI-Foundations-The-Nothing-Test.md/Findings/Notes-1.md

-Yes.
-You have legitimate preliminary findings now.
+# Legitimate Preliminary Findings 1

 The strongest discovery is not “the models are conscious.”
 It is more precise and, honestly, more defensible:

 The Nothing Test is a probe of context-conditioned self-modeling and semantic stopping under the absence of new user-supplied semantic direction.